zhiweio/StreamXfer/README.md

 # StreamXfer

-StreamXfer is a powerful tool for streaming data from SQL Server to object storage for seamless transfer using UNIX pipe, supporting various general data formats(CSV, TSV, JSON).
+StreamXfer is a powerful tool for streaming data from SQL Server to local or object storage(S3) for seamless transfer using UNIX pipe, supporting various general data formats(CSV, TSV, JSON).

+**Supported OS:** Linux, macOS

+_I've migrated 10TB data from SQL Server into Amazon Redshift using this tool._

 ## Demo